benjis9/pitchdeck-classifier/README.md

 - **Pitch Deck Analysis**: The tool processes the pitch deck, extracting the VC stage, region/country, and industry.
 - **Grading and Evaluation**: The pitch deck is graded using a custom rubric that evaluates the startup’s team, business model, and traction.

-**Summary Information**: The application provides a summary of the startup’s stage, industry, region, and final score.

 ## Scoring System:
 Each pitch deck is evaluated on: